 Add a splash of water at any stage if the mixture starts to stick to the pan.
 Once this masala feels fluffy, slides around the pan easily and has released some of the oil, add the cooked chickpeas, along with the cooking liquid.
 Discard the bundle of spices.

-The most famous combo on the streets is chole bhature, and as you can see in the video below, that’s exactly what I replicated when preparing this Delhi-Style Chole!
+The most famous combo on the streets is to transform this chole into a Delhi style chole bhature recipe, and that’s what I did as you can see in the video!
 Bhature are huge fluffy breads, made with semolina and all-purpose flour, and they are deep fried in vegetable or peanut oil.
 It was only my second time ever making bhature, but I think I did a decent job!
 The hard part is to get the bhature to rise!
+You can check out my bhature recipe here to enjoy the complete Delhi style chole bhature experience.

 Another excellent bread option is kulche.
 I’ve never made kulche at home before but really would love to give it a shot!
 Kulche is actually one of my favourite breads, and I really have no idea when I last had it!
 Kulche is made with flour over a tawa pan, so it’s an easy lower-fat alternative to the previously mentioned breads.
 Another delicious bread that’s low in fat that you could pair with this Delhi-Style Chole is Homestyle Roti!
 Rotis are made with atta flour, and they are puffy breads made over the tawa!
 No ghee or oil required!